Handmade Vs Mass Produced Rings

 This means creating a ring which is unique to you and your ideas, albeit unless requested you are unlikely to own the design once developed.
 This can be done with mood boards, words, drawings or wax models depending on the maker.
 Bespoke design can be achieved using handmade or cast techniques in terms of turning your ideas into reality, but these rings are never mass produced;

 There are different levels of handmade.
 The easiest, lowest skill and least time consuming is to buy pre-made elements of your engagement ring and solder them together in the workshop.
 Pre-cast settings can be bought from many suppliers across the industry and are not in short supply.
-The hardest, highest Skill and time consuming method is 100% handmade, where the ring starts as a liquid poured into an ingot and then is rolled, cut and drawn into any component parts needed before being soldered together and taken to completion.
+The hardest and highest level of skill, and the most time consuming method is 100% handmade, where the ring starts as a liquid poured into an ingot and then is rolled, cut and drawn into any component parts needed before being soldered together and taken to completion.
 Some photographs moving through the process of a fully handmade engagement ring are available here.

 At Jacqueline & Edward we have chosen to be as handmade as can be.
 We don’t buy wire or sheet, we don’t hand finish our pieces or call stone setting into a cast engagement ring handmade.
 We’d call that more like “hand assembled”, which is a bit like the difference between paint by numbers and painting freehand on canvas.
 We believe handmade starts with a molten bead of gold rolling around in the crucible and ends with a meticulously crafted high quality piece which has been toiled over with a high degree of skill and attention.
 We love handmade and wish to stay true to the expression rather than live a watered down version of it.
 Mass produced is as far from genuine hand made engagement rings as you can get.
 There is a reason that you often pay a little more for a genuine handmade engagement ring and that is because of the time and skill which has gone into making it.